jianlin-cheng/CryoSegNet/README.md

 ```
 python predict_new_data_jpg.py
 ```
-If you have your own dataset available in .mrc format, place them under the directory `my_dataset` and run:
+If you have your own dataset available with motion correction in .mrc format, place them under the directory `my_dataset` and run.
 ```
 python predict_new_data_mrc.py
 ```